tokamak-network/tonstarter-contracts/docgen/docs/interfaces/IStakeFactory.md

 ### Parameters:

-- `stakeType`: if 0, stakeTONFactory, else if 1 , stakeSimpleFactory , else if 2, stakeDefiFactory
+- `stakeType`: if 0, stakeTONFactory, else if 1 , stakeSimpleFactory , else if 2, stakeUniswapV3Factory

 - `_addr`: array of [token, paytoken, vault, _defiAddr]